About the Program

 For further information on notice of non-discrimination, visit

 http://wdcrobcolp01.ed.gov/CFAPPS/OCR/contactus.cfm for the address and phone number of the office that serves your area, or call 1-800-421-3481.

 Natural Resources Instructor

-Mr. Kilpatrick also serves as our local FFA club advisor.
+Mr. Olinger also serves as our local FFA club advisor.
 He uses this national organization as a platform to develop student skills and leadership within the Natural Resources program, and his students are automatically FFA members.